krmgns/people-around/README.md

 ## Description
 People Around is a simple NestJS application to find people aroud you and send them likes and also dislikes.

-After these first three steps, you can open [http://localhost:3000/feed](http://localhost:3000/feed) to see user list.
+After these first three steps below, you can open [http://localhost:3000/feed](http://localhost:3000/feed) to see user list.

 ## Installation
     $ npm install